 Using the guiding principles of MI, the clinician follows the patient’s cues and moves between listening, asking, listening and informing.
 This collaborative exploration is accomplished through 4 key principles of MI.
 Use of these principles enables the patient to express his or her view of benefits and drawbacks associated with a particular behavior pattern and determine what action, if any, to take.
 Ultimately the decision resides within the patient, not the clinician.
 In this sense, the clinician allows the patient to have complete autonomy in the decision making process.

-The four key principles are: resisting the righting reflex, understanding your patient’s motivation, listening to your patient and empowering your patient.
+The four key principles for use of MI in healthcare are: resisting the righting reflex, understanding your patient’s motivation, listening to your patient and empowering your patient.

 A third key principal is listening to your patient.
-When the clinician asks open-ended questions and actively listens to the patient’s response, they infer an expression of empathy and acceptance.
-Reflective listening, or reflecting back what the clinician perceives the patient has communicated allows the clinician to “get it right”.
-This process of open-ended questioning and reflective listening shifts the encounter to a patient-centered engagement.
+When the clinician actively listens to the patient’s response, they infer an expression of empathy and acceptance.
+Active or Reflective listening, goes beyond just keeping quiet while the patient responds.
+Reflecting back what the clinician perceives the patient has communicated allows the clinician to "get it right."
+Good listening and reflection is a complex skill explored further in MI strategies.

 Lastly, it should be obvious the clinicians’ behavior and engagement strategies are aimed at empowering your patient.
 By doing so, the clinician is signaling to the patient the clinician believes he/she is capable of change.
 Since it is the patient, not the clinician, who must initiate behavior change; supporting self-efficacy effectively shifts "ownership" of the solution to the patient.
 In the language of Self-Determination Theory, supporting self-efficacy can increase the persons’ sense of competence and increase the likelihood of successful change.

 The key components of brief MI which can be applied for the delivery of oral health information and advice are: Ask Permission, Elicit-Provide-Elicit (using OARS), Explore Options and Affirm Commitment.